Last Updated: May 16, 2026

 Best Aquarium Heater

-Finnex has achieved what we as hobbyist have asked for decades.
-A reliable heater that won't fail.
+Finnex has achieved what hobbyists have asked for decades.
+A reliable heater that won’t fail.
 Japanese components.
 Receives our top recommendation.

-Many aquarists prefer to keep their discus at about 86°F or 30°C, although lower temperatures are recommended for heavily planted tanks or if you plan on adding other fish species.
-Be sure to keep your fish at the same temperature they were raised in and slowly acclimate them if you want to make a change.
+Many experienced discus keepers prefer 86 degrees F (30 degrees C), though lower temperatures are better for heavily planted tanks or multi-species setups.
+Always keep your fish at the temperature they were raised in and acclimate slowly if you need to make a change.

 Other Important Parameters

-Discus fish can be kept in bare-bottom freshwater aquariums, but a nicely decorated display tank looks much better and provides a more natural environment for your fish.
+Discus can be kept in bare-bottom tanks, which makes cleaning easier and keeps nitrates lower.
+A decorated display tank looks better and provides a more natural environment, but it takes more maintenance discipline.

 Manzanita Driftwood